wasafiri/vulcan/doc/medical_certification_direct_upload_fix.md

 2. **Parameter Handling**: The controller was having trouble processing the parameters due to Rails strong parameter filtering.
 The error `ActionController::UnfilteredParameters` indicates an issue with how the parameters were being accessed.

+3. **Undefined Variable**: In the `MedicalCertificationAttachmentService`, there was a reference to an undefined variable `action` in the `update_certification_status` method.
+The code was trying to use this variable to determine if a notification should be created.

 ## Solution

-The fix required two changes:
+The fix required three changes:

 ### 1. Form Update